 (3.30)

-As the strain gauges A and D contribute, with a different algebraic sign, to the bridge voltage, they need to be glued onto the workpiece in a way that they are shrunk.
+As the strain gauges A and D contribute to the bridge voltage with a different algebraic sign, they need to be glued onto the workpiece in such a way that they are shrunk by the strain ε.
 Thus, they are placed orthogonally to the other strain gauges, making it possible to measure the strain in two different directions.
-Based on the Poisson ratio ν, the strain of the strain gauges A and D results to:
+Based on the Poisson ratio ν, the strain of the strain gauges A and D results in

 εA=εD= -ν ∙ε→∆RAR0=∆RDR0=-ν ∙k∙ε